Robotto/ISS_LAMP/README.md

 ![UML roadmap](ISS_LAMP_SERVER.png)

-My take on the ISS lamp, now based on an ESP8266 (wemos D1 mini).
+My take on the ISS lamp, now based on an ESP8266.
 I did a writeup with nice pictures for [the hackaday challenge in 2014](http://hackaday.io/project/2026-iss-lamp-ntp-clock-artpiece)

 The idea is to have a "stand-alone" unit which only needs power and wifi to work